-The results of the Company for the year ending 31 March 2024 are set out on page 13 and show the profit for the year.
+The results of the Company for the year ended 31 March 2025 are set out on page 13 and show a profit for the year.
 The directors do not recommend the payment of a dividend.
+Instead, the profit for the year was donated to the parent company in 2025, in line with the Group's financial strategy and funding arrangements